EG-BRS/DevSite/QuickStarts/DotNetCoreMVC.md

 ```

-## Step 5 run your application and it should now log into xena
+## Step 5: Run your application and it should now log into xena

 You should now have your first Xena app